luci/luci-go/logdog/README.md

 service's settings.
 Currently this cannot be done without a command-line tool.
 Hopefully a proper settings page will be added to enable this, or alternatively Cloud BigTable will be updated to support IAM.

-### Microservices

-Microservices are hosted in Google Container Engine, and use Google Compute Engine metadata for configuration.

-The following metadata parameters **must** be set for deployed microservices to work:

-* `logdog_coordinator_host`, the host name of the Coordinator service.

-All deployed microservices use the following optional metadata parameters for
-configuration:

-* `logdog_storage_auth_json`, an optional file containing the authentication credentials for intermediate storage (i.e., BigTable).
-This isn't necessary if the BigTable node is hosted in the same cloud project as the microservice is running, and the microservice's container has BigTable Read/Write permissions.
-* `tsmon_endpoint`, an optional endpoint for timeseries monitoring data.

-#### Collector

-The Collector instance is fully command-line compatible.
-Its [entry point script](server/cmd/logdog_collector/run.sh) uses Google Compute Engine metadata to populate the command line in a production environment:

-* `logdog_collector_log_level`, an optional `-log-level` flag value.

-#### Archivist

-The Archivist instance is fully command-line compatible.
-Its [entry point script](server/cmd/logdog_archivist/run.sh) uses Google Compute Engine metadata to populate the command line in a production environment:

-* `logdog_archivist_log_level`, an optional `-log-level` flag value.